apalache-mc/apalache/CONTRIBUTING.md

 - a secret GPG key in the local keyring, with its public key available from a public keyserver; and
 - optionally, `PGP_PASSPHRASE` for noninteractive signing.
 Local publishing can instead use GnuPG pinentry.

 The publication version is always read from `VERSION`; the script does not permit an override.
-Use one of these explicit
+It wraps sbt's native `localStaging`, `sonaUpload`, and `sonaRelease` support.
+Use one of these explicit modes:
-modes:

 ```sh
 # VERSION must end in -SNAPSHOT.
 This publishes directly to Central snapshots.